Spoken Word Workshop

 How does the day work?

 Alongside mentoring and encouragement the main focus of the day is presenting your own Spoken Word piece.
-Our chosen theme this year, that we would like you to prepare a piece for is Christmas.
+We will choose and send a prompt ahead of time.

 This workshop will include…